jayelle0609/Tidying-Data-Files/README.md

 # Tidying Data Files
+This repository contains a chunk of my Python scripts for **tidying and cleaning data** before any visualization in Tableau.

 ## Overview
-This repository contains a chunk of my Python scripts for **tidying and cleaning data** before any visualization in Tableau.

-Often, the datasets downloaded comes in a **wide format**, which can be very inconvenient for analysis and visualization as Tableau Public's interface does not pivot data very effectively.
+Often, datasets downloaded comes in a **wide format**, which can be very inconvenient for analysis and visualization as Tableau's interface does not pivot data very effectively to a certain level of detail and specificity that I would like.

-Hence, I will first clean the data and tidy it into long format in Python, dump my code here before creating any Tableau Visualizations.
+Hence, I will first **clean the data and tidy it into long format in Python**, then upload my code here.

-Occasionally, I will create Python visualizations too because it is so simple to do so.
+*Occasionally, I will create Python visualizations too because it is so simple to do so.*

 ---